brianglass/anastasis/files/saturday_matins.md

 Of the Dead

-Named fellow citizens of the Angels, O Martyrs, for all who have fallen asleep entreat pardon, the dwelling of GodÂ’s Paradise and complete redemption of offences.
+Named fellow citizens of the Angels, O Martyrs, for all who have fallen asleep entreat pardon, the dwelling of God’s Paradise and complete redemption of offences.

 ****